The best road poems selected by Dr Oliver Tearle

 reflect the feelings of many Americans, who are often rushed to get

+things done and don't like anything to get in their way.
 As roads became more and more important to the American way of life,

 the need for a limited-access highway system became more necessary.
 The